lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 This is a solution to easily and automatically load .csv (comma, tab, etc. delimited) files into AWS-dynamoDB database data tables.

-Overall, a tool for loading .csv files into DynamoDB should be as simple as "load files" -> "push go" -> "done!" including the following features:
+A tool for loading .csv files into DynamoDB should be as simple as "load files" -> "push go" -> "done!" including the following features:
 1. It works on a whole folder/directory of files (not just one file at a time).
 2. It allows the user to select from_this_row and to_this_row in case only part of a file is to be uploaded (optionally, if desired).
 3. It allows for the user to manually specify column data types and column names IF needed, but does not require this by default.